MARK37 Resources

 Colorado Privacy Act (CPA)

 Similar to Virginia but with a notable addition: companies must honor the Global Privacy Control signal — a browser setting that automatically tells sites not to sell your data.
 One of a handful of states requiring this.
 AG enforces it; same 100,000 consumer threshold as Virginia.
+2025 update: A June 2025 amendment added precise geolocation data (pinpointing you within roughly 1,850 feet) to the law’s definition of sensitive data — meaning companies now need your explicit consent before processing or selling it.
 Jul 1, 2023

 Connecticut